Kansas Boat Registration, KDWP Fees & No-Title Lookup (2026)

 Ready to Register Your Boat in Kansas?

-Visit the official Kansas Department of Wildlife, Parks and Tourism (KDWPT) website to start your boat registration or renewal.
+Visit the official Kansas Department of Wildlife and Parks (KDWP) website to start your boat registration or renewal.